Charlie-Hill/Financial-Models/readme.md

 #### "Universe Spreadsheets, labeled as 'Overview - XXXX,' are a collection of spreadsheets that compile information on various components of an industry, sector, or group of stocks that share similar characteristics.
 They include model data to aid in comparing each stock against its competitors.
 Some of these spreadsheets also include screener data.

 - Overview - Fashion Retailers (Fashion Retail, Luxury Apparel & Footwear)
-- Overview - Software (Masterlist of Software, Tech & E-Commerce)
+- Overview - Software (Software, Tech & E-Commerce)
 - Overview - Leisure Facilities (Amusements, Bowling, Cinemas, Gyms etc)
 - Overview - Gambling Companies
 - Overview - Airlines